Byzantine Empire: Governance

 Diocletian and Constantine's 4th-century reforms reorganised the empire's provinces into overarching Dioceses and then into Praetorian prefectures, separating the army from the civil administration.
-The central government, led by the emperor from the time of the earlier pax romana and into the late Palaiologan era, typically focused on the military, foreign relations, administering the law, and collecting taxes.
+The central government, led by the emperor from the time of the earlier Pax Romana and into the late Palaiologan era, typically focused on the military, foreign relations, administering the law, and collecting taxes.
+A person usually ascended into the position of emperor after a ceremony.
 The senate evolved into a ceremonial body within the imperial court.

 Cities had been a collection of self-governing communities with central government and church representatives from the 5th century.
 However, constant warfare significantly altered this, as regular raids and ongoing conflict led to power centralising due to the empire's fight for survival.
 After the 7th century, the prefectures were abandoned, and in the 9th century, the provinces were divided into administrative units called themes (or themata), governed solely by a military commander (strategos).

 Law

 Theodosius II formalised Roman law by appointing five jurists as principal authorities and compiling legislation issued since Constantine's reign into the Codex Theodosianus.
 This process culminated in the Corpus Juris Civilis under Justinian I, who commissioned a complete standardisation of imperial decrees since Hadrian's time and resolved conflicting legal opinions of the jurists.
 The result became the definitive legal authority.
 This body of law covered civil matters and also public law, including imperial power and administrative organisation.
 After 534, Justinian issued the Novellae (New Laws) in Greek, which marked a transition from Roman to Byzantine law.
 Legal historian Bernard Stolte distinguishes Roman law as this because Western Europe inherited law through the Latin texts of the Corpus Juris Civilis only.

 Zachary Chitwood argues that the Corpus Juris Civilis was largely inaccessible in Latin, particularly in the provinces.
 Following the 7th-century Arab conquests, people began questioning the development and application of law, leading to stronger ties between law and Christianity.
-This context influenced Leo III to develop the Ecloga, which placed an emphasis on humanity.
-The Ecloga inspired practical legal texts like the Farmers' Law, Seamen's Law, and Soldiers' Law, which Chitwood suggests were used daily in the provinces as companions to the Corpus Juris Civilis.
-During the Macedonian dynasty, efforts to reform law began with the publication of the Procheiron and the Eisagoge, which aimed to define the emperor's power under prevailing laws, and to replace the Ecloga due to its association with iconoclasm.
+This context influenced Leo III to develop the Ekloge ton nomon, which placed an emphasis on humanity.
+The Ekloge inspired practical legal texts like the Farmers' Law, Seamen's Law, and Soldiers' Law, which Chitwood suggests were used daily in the provinces as companions to the Corpus Juris Civilis.
+During the Macedonian dynasty, efforts to reform law began with the publication of the Procheiron and the Eisagoge, which aimed to define the emperor's power under prevailing laws, and to replace the Ekloge due to its association with iconoclasm.
 Leo VI completed a complete codification of Roman law in Greek through the Basilika, a work of 60 books which became the foundation of Byzantine law.
 In 1345, Constantine Harmenopoulos compiled the Hexabiblos, a six-volume law book derived from various Byzantine legal sources.